Souldragon9912/Guardian/README.md

 #  Guardian Vault

 The G-Vault module is a terminal-driven cryptographic storage manager built for maximum stealth, persistent metadata integrity, and anti-forensic asset handling.
 By utilizing a proprietary container architecture and volatile memory execution, G-Vault guarantees that secured data remains invisible and completely irretrievable post-purge.
+This module was Ai assisted to ensure that all functions worked properly.

 ## Proprietary Header Injection & Asset Architecture